rkum79/rajivdoc/README.md

 ```
 ["${DOCKER_MACHINE}" create -d virtualbox --virtualbox-memory "8000" --virtualbox-cpu-count "2" --virtualbox-disk-size "50000"  $PROXY_ENV "${VM}"]
 ```
-4) Save the file
+4) Save the file.

 #### 4. Take the backup of config.json file first & Update config.json file located at “C:\Users\<NT-ID>\.docker\machine\machines\default” and add [“del2vmplidoweb01:80”] under “InsecureRegistry”: [ ] section, final syntax is like :-

 ```
    "InsecureRegistry": [
                 "del2vmplidoweb01:80"
             ],
 ```
 `Doing this we are allowing docker engine to download the images from untrusted docker registry.`

 #### 5. Once Step 3 is completed, then go to the Desktop

 - `Double click on “Docker Quickstart Terminal”`

 This will create one default named virtual machine in Oracle Virtual Box.
 You can open “Oracle VM VirtualBox” to validate the same

 Validate the virtual machine resources configuration that was configured as part of step3.
-For this, go to 	Inside “Oracle VM VirtualBox” select “default” VM
+For this, go to Inside “Oracle VM VirtualBox” select “default” VM

-	Right click on “Default” Settings System Under MotherBoard Tab (Check the Base Memory size, it should be 8000MB).
+Right click on “Default” Settings System Under MotherBoard Tab (Check the Base Memory size, it should be 8000MB).
-	Within same System TabUnder Processor ( check #processor is set to 2)
+Within same System TabUnder Processor ( check #processor is set to 2)

-	6. Steps to share folder (which we created in prerequisite section) from Windows drive to virtual machine:
+#### 6. Steps to share folder (which we created in prerequisite section) from Windows drive to virtual machine:

 	Go to “Oracle VM Virtual Box” console
 	First stop the “default” named virtual machine
 	Select “default” named virtual machine and then click on “Settings” button